devalot/advjs/README.md

-# Advanced JavaScript Exercises and Demos
+# Intermediate/Advanced JavaScript Exercises and Demos

-This is the source code for the Advanced JavaScript course taught by [Peter J. Jones][pjones].
+This is the source code for the Intermediate JavaScript course taught by [Peter J. Jones][pjones].

 ## Prerequisites